 - pxlBlck – Configure and display animations

-- pxlBlck – Design icons, transfer them to the pxlBlck and display them
+- pxlBlck - design icons, transfer them to the pxlBlck and display them

-I hope everything worked as described.
-If not or you have any other questions or suggestions, please let me know in the comments.
-Also, ideas for new projects are always welcome. 🙂
+I hope everything worked as described for you.
+If not or you have questions or suggestions please let me know in the comments.
+I will then add this to the article if necessary.

-P.S.
-Many of these projects - especially the hardware projects - cost a lot of time and money.
-Of course I do this because I enjoy it, but if you appreciate it that I share these information with you, I would be happy about a small donation to the coffee box. 🙂
+PS Many of these projects - especially the hardware projects - cost a lot of time and money.
+Of course I do this because I enjoy it, but if you think it's cool that I share the information with you, I would be happy about a small donation to the coffee fund. 🙂

 Hey Daniel,